 What Ecommerce CRM Integration Solves

-Ecommerce CRM integration syncs customer purchase history, behavior, and preferences directly from your Shopify store into your CRM enabling hyper-personalized marketing, proactive support, and targeted re-engagement campaigns.
+It syncs customer purchase history, behavior, and preferences directly from your store into your CRM enabling hyper-personalized marketing, proactive support, and targeted re-engagement campaigns.

 Best ecommerce CRM integrations for Shopify: